Money Management

 Financial statements are a highly cited data source for accurately calculating your net worth.
 These statements will often ask for an amount of debt and assets at the end of each accounting period.
 Here is how you would calculate one year’s financials:

-An individual’s balance sheet is similar to a company’s but only includes the assets and liabilities they accumulated personally rather than for an entire corporation or business concern.
+An individual’s balance sheet is similar to a company’s but only includes the assets and liabilities accumulated personally rather than for an entire corporation or business concern.
 A person’s balance sheet is also known as their net worth or personal assets.

 Three main categories of assets should be considered when determining a person’s net worth.